MateuszSamin/synergyai/papers/tech.md

 - the token creators retaining a significant amount of the initial supply that is obfuscated from potential investors;
 - or, purposefully placing illicit mechanisms in a smart contract, e.g. allowing the creators to mint any amount of the token.

-[^scdata]: Alchemy, Web3 Development Report (Q4 2022)
+[^scdata]: Alchemy, "Web3 Development Report (Q4 2022)"

-[^contest]: https://underhanded.soliditylang.org/ Underhanded Solidity Contest, 2022
+[^contest]: Underhanded Solidity Contest, https://underhanded.soliditylang.org/

-[^uniresearch]: https://export.arxiv.org/pdf/2109.00229https://export.arxiv.org/pdf/2109.00229 Trade of Trick?
-Detecting and Characterizing Scam Tokens on Uniswap Decentralized Exchange
+[^uniresearch]: X. Pengcheng et al., "Trade of Trick?
+Detecting and Characterizing Scam Tokens on Uniswap Decentralized Exchange" (2021), URL: https://export.arxiv.org/pdf/2109.00229

-[^uniswap]: https://uniswap.org Uniswap Decentralized Exchange
+[^uniswap]: Uniswap Decentralized Exchange, https://uniswap.org

 ## Solutions

 Many solutions exist that try to tackle this problem.
-The most trustworthy way of ensuring that an asset is not fraudulent are audits.
+The most trustworthy way of ensuring that an asset is not fraudulent is auditing.
-However, the existance of audits does not decrease the risk of investing in new or low-marketcap tokens.
+However, the existence of audits does not decrease the risk of investing in new or low-marketcap tokens.
 They present a catch-22 situation: only companies that are not conducting fraud are willing to pay to have an audit conducted.
 Thus, they are of little value to investors seeking to support early-stage projects.

 The goal of ensuring the safety of all token investments requires tools that are quick to use and do not require significant monetary commitment.

-Recently, solutions trying to fulfill those criteria have become publically available.
+Recently, solutions trying to fulfil those criteria have become publically available.
 Notably, TokenSniffer[^tks] and honeypot detectors help detect anti-features[^af] of smart contracts.
-While they can be a good starting point for investment research, their assessments are often chnged by simply altering the names of functions and events, as those tools often look only for specific techniques employed by fraudsters instead of performing a full analysis.
+While they can be a good starting point for investment research, their assessments are often changed by simply altering the names of functions and events, as those tools often look only for specific techniques employed by fraudsters instead of performing a full analysis.

 In accordance with the above, our literature review has found that the amount of ICO fraud has not decreased since the introduction of those solutions[^lotoffraud].
 We postulate that this is a direct result of the inadequacy of currently available analysis tools.

-We believe that reliable fraud detection should not be based upon searching for well-known techniques.
+We believe that reliable fraud detection should not be based on searching for well-known techniques.
 Instead, full-spectrum code analysis and machine learning provide a way to detect both known and novel attempts at subterfuge.

-The results of such a full-spectrum analyses can be used by investors and on-chain software through specialized oracles.
+The results of such a full-spectrum analysis can be used by investors and on-chain software through specialized oracles.

 [^tks]: https://tokensniffer.com